-Yet in the wake of more Brexit stress and the general global weakness, it has recently finally pushed above 124.00-.50.
-Yet that is the least of it, as the atypical significant premium (full 3.00) in the JUNE GILT FUTURE prior to Wednesday's March contract expiration was a major bullish sign.
+Yet in the wake of more Brexit stress and the general global weakness, it finally pushed above 124.00-.50.
+Yet that is the least of it, as the atypical significant premium (full 3.00) in the JUNE GILT FUTURE prior to the March contract expiration was a major bullish sign.

 This is obviously a Brexit premium anticipating continued economic weakness.
-It might weaken if a deal is finally agreed despite the highly contentious nature of the current negotiations.
-Yet JUNE GILT FUTURE pushing above the higher 127.00-.50 next resistance opened the door to a test of higher resistances in the 129.00 and 130.00 areas it recently tested, with the 132.00-.60 range above that .
+It has indeed weakened as expected on the Brexit extension.
+JUNE GILT FUTURE now back below 127.00-.50 next after testing higher resistances in the 129.00 and 130.00 areas has lower support in the (late March) automatically overrun 126.00-125.50 area.

 Similarly in FOREIGN EXCHANGE, after the previous selloff a 'haven' bid returned to the US DOLLAR INDEX, just like on the previous US EQUITIES rally.
-While an easier Fed stance has reinforced weakness in the GREENBACK, recent global concerns left it holding into the middle of its recent overall range prior to getting the bid back of late.
+While an easier Fed stance has reinforced weakness in the GREENBACK, recent global concerns left it holding into the middle of its recent overall range prior to getting the bid back into early March.

 Even after the US DOLLAR INDEX reacted once again from its mid-December rally near mid-upper 97.00 resistance, it was holding no worse than the mid-96.00 area in December.
 Yet the more major support remains into 95.50-.00 area (including weekly MA-41) it tested again in both earlyand late-January.
-After being closer to mid-upper 97.00 resistance on previous weakness of the EURO and the POUND, it was back down into midrange on recent EURO strength.
-This was another manifestation of friendly 'Fed-ticipation' borne out at the recent FOMC meeting.
-Yet broader global weakness is now encouraging a renewed US DOLLAR INDEX bid.
+After being closer to mid-upper 97.00 resistance on previous weakness of the EURO and the POUND, it is back down toward midrange on recent strength elsewhere.

 Along with that, EUR/USD that had surged back above 1.1400 to near the 1.1500 resistance in thin New Year's Day trading was back marginally below 1.1400 once again in early January.
 Next support into 1.1250-00 was again neared on the January dip.

 While well back above 1.1400 into early February (and even very temporarily above the 1.1500 area), it had dropped back below the 1.1400 area on the increasingly nervous Brexit implications and generally weak European data to the top of the 1.1250-00 area 20-month trading lows in mid-February.
-While it recently recovered closer to 1.1400 once again, stalling there has left it under pressure again down into the low end of the 1.1250-00 area.
+While it recently recovered closer to 1.1400 once again, stalling there had left it under pressure again into the low end of the 1.1250-00 area prior to the current minor bounce.